 “One of my most random bookings came from an Instagram interaction.
 I was scrolling through a hashtag and saw someone’s post about Auburn (my alma mater).
 Being a good Auburn gal, I commented ‘War Eagle!’
 (Don’t ask..it’s an Auburn thing!)
 Someone saw that comment, saw that I was in Chicago, and booked me for a shoot!
 There really is no such thing as an ‘insignificant’ interaction on social media!” – Nicole Jansma

 They’re Posting (Almost) Every Day

 Get more clients by posting a fresh image on Instagram every weekday – and on the weekends, too, if you’re ambitious!
-Choose a day each week to pre-select your upcoming week’s Instagram images, and schedule them to post automatically using Schedugram.
+One of the best ways to improve your photography marketing is to choose a day each week to pre-select your upcoming week’s Instagram images, and schedule them to post automatically using Schedugram.
 (For a small monthly fee, actual humans post to Instagram for you – no bots!)

 Don’t worry if some of the photos you share are old.
 As long as they’re high-quality and representative of your ongoing work, they’ll resonate with your audience!